What personal data we hold on you

 We may be required to share personal data with statutory or regulatory authorities to comply with statutory obligations.
 Such organisations include the Health & Safety Executive and the Police for the purposes of safeguarding children.
 We may also share personal data with professional and legal advisors for the purpose of obtaining advice.

-When we register your personal data to Snowsport England, for third party insurance purposes, Snowsport England become a controller of your personal data.
-Snowsport England provides full details of how it uses your personal data in its own privacy notice (available at https://snowsportengland.org.uk/privacy) and will not use it for any other purpose.
+When we register your personal data to Mountaineering Scotland, for public liability insurance purposes, Mountaineering Scotland become a controller of your personal data.
+Mountaineering Scotland provides full details of how it uses your personal data in its own privacy notice (available at https://www.mountaineering.scot/about-us/business-matters/privacy-notice) and will not use it for any other purpose.

 Third party suppliers with access to your personal data